Automating the Valita Titer IgG Quantification Assay on a Biomek i-Series Liquid Handling System

 The same steps performed in the automated Valita Titer assay method were repeated manually for comparison.
 In this case 2 assay plates were assessed (22 technical replicates for each sample concentration).
 An example of the manual method for testing 5 titer plates (480 samples) is represented in Figure 5.

 Figure 5.
 Valita Titer Assay: Automated vs Manual Methods.
-The method automated on the Biomek i7 workstation allows users to
+The method automated on the Biomek i7 workstation allows users to optimize the time of assay preparation compared to manual operation.

 Results